-- Just because you made it under the wires a few months ago doesn’t mean you’ll make it today.
+Just because you made it under the wires a few months ago doesn’t mean you’ll make it today.
 Wires can sag many feet depending on the temperature.

-- Use a spotter that can get a better view to ensure you will be out of the danger zone and in the safe zone.
+- Use a spotter that can get a better view to ensure you'll be out of the danger zone and in the safe zone.

 Use caution if contact occurs

 - Stay on your equipment to remain safe.
 Warn others to stay away from the area.

-- If you can drive out of harm’s way without doing more damage, go ahead.
+- If you can drive out of harm’s way without causing more damage, go ahead.

 - If you must get off your equipment due to a fire or other emergency, jump clear of the equipment with both feet together.
 Do not touch anything as you may become the path to ground.
 Hop with both feet together to get away.

 - Call your utility immediately and keep others far away from the danger until professionals arrive.
 If you don’t know which utility to call, simply call 911.